thautwarm/frontend-for-free/README.md

 # Frontend-For-Free

-A bootstrap of RBNF.hs for generating **standalone** parsers for multiple programming languages, where the generated code needs no runtime system.
+A bootstrap of RBNF.hs for generating **standalone** parsers targeting multiple programming languages, where the generated code needs no runtime system.